Charlie Dent: Post-political career

 Following his resignation from Congress, Dent joined the law firm DLA Piper as a non-attorney policy adviser.
 He registered as a lobbyist following the mandatory one-year cooling off period.

 On August 19, 2020, Dent announced his formal endorsement of Joe Biden, the Democratic nominee for the 2020 presidential election, joining other Republicans such as Colin Powell, John Kasich, Christine Todd Whitman, Jeff Flake, Chuck Hagel, Susan Molinari and John Warner in choosing to vote for the Democrat in the election.

-On July 6, 2022, Dent endorsed Democrat Josh Shapiro in the Pennsylvania Governor Election, claiming that Shapiro would 'unite the state' and that Mastriano 'is a threat to the rule of law'.
+On July 6, 2022, Dent endorsed Democrat Josh Shapiro in the Pennsylvania Governor Election over Republican Doug Mastriano, claiming that Shapiro would 'unite the state' and that Mastriano 'is a threat to the rule of law'.